duleorlovic/blog/_posts/2018-01-22-minitests-rails.md

-Rails performs loading fixtures in tree steps: removing old fixture data, load fixture data and dump data into a method inside test case `users(:david)`
+Rails performs loading fixtures in tree steps: removing old fixture data, load fixture data and dump data into a method inside test case `users(:david)` Note that when using `smoke: Yes` or `smoke: No` it might be converted to true false, so better is to use `smoke: 'Yes'` or `smoke: 'No'`

 Defining fixtures:
 * use labels for associated belongs_to and has_many items (separated by comma)